Skip to content

 Situation

-- Test the storage, create a directory on the device you want to test then run the fio command as shown below.
+2. Test the storage by creating a directory on the device you want to test and running the fio command, as shown below:

 mkdir test-data